steelsojka/recurserator/README.md

 Usage
 -----

+The default export is the `recurseTree` generator.

+`import recurse from 'recurserator';`

+You can also use named imports.

+`import { recurseTree, recurseExtract } from 'recurserator';`

-Recurserator does not have a single default export.
-Instead you can import the generator you need.
+Or you can import the generator you want.

-`import recurse from 'recurserator/recurse'`
+`import recurseTree from 'recurserator/recurseTree';`

 API
 ---